imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/3_blockMesh.md

 # Block-structured Mesh Generation

-# Block-structured Mesh Generation

 ## Introduction

 This tutorial explains how the OpenFOAM meshing tool `blockMesh` can be used to create block-structured meshes.
 At the end, the mesh will be visualized using ParaView.
 The geometry of the case looks as follows:

 ![Backwards-facing case geometry](figures/backward-step-geometry.png)

-Navigate with your terminal to the extracted sub-directory `backward-step` within the `1_mesh_generation` directory.
+Navigate with your terminal to the extracted sub-directory `backward-step` within the `2_mesh_generation` directory.

 ## OpenFOAM case structure